krasimir/deb.js/README.md

 [Deb.js in Google Web Store](https://chrome.google.com/webstore/detail/debjs/egmeoknjmgikkkcdicmajkbkmkcmbiah)

 There is an extension for Chrome that injects `deb.min.js` in your page.
-All you have to do is to open [this url](https://chrome.google.com/webstore/detail/debjs/egmeoknjmgikkkcdicmajkbkmkcmbiah) and add `debjs` somewhere in your URL.
-For example:
+All you have to do install the extension from [here](https://chrome.google.com/webstore/detail/debjs/egmeoknjmgikkkcdicmajkbkmkcmbiah) and click on the icon in the upper right corner.

 	http://mysite.com/ <-- Deb.js is disabled
 	http://mysite.com?data=yes&prop=20&debjs <-- Deb.js is enabled